9 Ways to Lower Your Child Care Costs

 Depending on where you live, there may be government programs that can help cover some or all of your childcare expenses.
 You should check with your local government or social services agency to see all the available options, but these nationwide programs are likely available where you live:

-- Head Start programs: The Early Head Start (ages infant to three years old) and Head Start (ages three to five years old) programs are designed to provide high-quality early childhood education and development services for young children from low-income families.
-These programs also offer other comprehensive services including home visits, health services, nutrition counseling, parent education and services for pregnant people.
+• Head Start programs: The Early Head Start (ages infant to three years old) and Head Start (ages three to five years old) programs are designed to provide high-quality early childhood education and development services for young children from low-income families.
+These programs also offer other comprehensive services like home visits, health services, nutrition counseling, parent education and services for pregnant people.

-- State-funded pre-K: Some states offer free pre-kindergarten with varying eligibility requirements.
-Check to see if state-funded pre-K is available to you (and what you need to be eligible).
+• Universal pre-K: Some states offer free pre-K with varying eligibility requirements.
+Check to see if state-funded universal pre-K is available to you (and what you need to be eligible).

 Employer-sponsored Dependent Care Account